GeorgeSG/advent-of-code/README.md

 Each solution folder contains the following files:
 - `solution.ts` - code for the solution
 - `input` - task input
+- `output` - (optional) task output - each part on a new line
-- `test_input` - the example input given in the task description
+- `example_input` - the example input given in the task description
-- `test_output` - the example answers given in the task description - each part on a new line
+- `example_output` - the example answers given in the task description - each part on a new line

 See "Commands" below for creating a new solution folders.